The Red Husky, also known as the red Siberian Husky, is renowned for its mischievous nature, drive, and energy.

 This is a trait the huskies inherited from their wolf ancestors.
 This dog breed uses more howling and talking than barking to communicate.

-They are also not aggressive dogs; in fact, they are known to be one of the sizeable dog breeds with the least aggression level.
+They are also not aggressive dogs; they are known to be one of the sizeable dog breeds with the least aggression level.

 Coat

 The Red Huskies are known for their double-layered coat.
-The first layer is known as the undercoat, which grows dense and thick and keeps them warm during freezing climates.
+The first layer is the undercoat, which grows dense and thick and keeps them warm during freezing climates.

 The second layer is the top coat, which is lengthier and contains guard hairs that shield the skin.

-This dog is known to shed its coat frequently during the Spring and Autumn seasons.
-This is because they are adapting their coat and preparing it for climate change.
+This dog sheds its coat frequently during the Spring and Autumn seasons.
+This is because they are adapting and preparing their coat for climate change.

-Non-sterile females shed their coats more regularly than usual during heat cycles because of changes in hormones.
+Non-sterile females shed their coats more regularly than usual during heat cycles because of hormone changes.

 Personality